 An email is sent out to all

-undergraduates on the Ohio University Athens campus during the 7th week of every fall quarter,
+undergraduates on the Ohio University Athens campus during the 7th week of every fall semester,

 coinciding with Winter pre-registration.
 Included in the email is a description

 of the University Professor award along with information directing students to an online ballot.
 All